 Additionally, dedicated civil lawyers will conduct community-based research to identify patterns, similarities, and root causes of discrimination.

-According to Lawyer Education, the average salary range for a civil rights lawyer is $69,000 and $145,000.
+The average salary for a civil rights attorney is $103,508 in the U.S. However, depending on experience and location, civil rights attorneys can make up to $130,672.
 Your salary as a civil rights lawyer will depend on experience and location.

 The U.S. Bureau of Labour Statistics (BLS) does not track employment rates for specific areas of law, but it does predict that the job outlook for lawyers is promising.

-The BLS estimates that the employment growth rate for lawyers will increase by 10% in the next ten years.
-This growth rate is faster than any other occupation.
+The BLS estimates that the employment growth rate for lawyers will increase by 5% in the next ten years.

 If you are passionate about social justice and fighting for equality, you should consider a career as a civil rights lawyer.
 However, you may still have some questions before you make your decision.